-Earlier we read about three costliest ETFs regarding their expense ratio.
-In this article we will know the three cheapest ETFs regarding their expense ratio.
+Earlier we read about the three costliest ETFs regarding their expense ratio.
+In this article, we will know the three cheapest ETFs regarding their expense ratio.

 Two of the most successful long-term investment vehicles are mutual funds and exchange-traded funds (ETFs).
 You may even have some of these in your pension fund.